4 Ways to Enrich Your Dog’s Life While Working From Home During COVID-19

 While maintaining a regular schedule is somewhat feasible for some, we know that shelter-in-place orders have hindered others from having any job at all.
 These are extremely tough times, and it’s completely understandable to wake up each morning thinking, “What’s the point?”
 We realize this is much easier said than done, but you’ll find that keeping with your regular schedule and daily routine as much as possible can provide some normalcy for your pup in these uncertain times.

 2. Don’t give too much of your attention and affection

 Now that you’re having to stay home all day everyday, it seems our beloved canine friends are getting more walks, kisses, cuddles, and tons of attention.
 If you’d ever watched the cartoon Tiny Toon Adventures and saw how Elmyra treated any of the animals, you’ll understand just how annoying it can be for your dog to constantly be hugged, squeezed, kissed, and loved on, all day everyday.

 On the other hand, some dogs can’t get enough attention and affection, and this can cause issues for the future.
-Whether you’re waiting for your job to reopen, or currently working from home awaiting to return to the office, things are going to change again for both you and your canine friend.
+Whether you’re waiting for your job to reopen, or currently working from home awaiting the return to the office, things are going to change again for both you and your canine friend.
 This means, no more 24 hours a day attention and affection.
-This can seriously disrupt your dog’s mood and overall behavior causing them to become more clingy when they see you or worse, develop separation anxiety.
+This can seriously disrupt your dog’s mood and overall behavior causing them to become clingier when they see you, or worse, develop stress and bad habits associated with it.
 Giving your dog attention and showing them affection is always encouraged, just be sure to not overdo it for the reasons above.